A dichotomy for minimal hypersurfaces in manifolds thick at infinity: Appendix C: Facts about mean curvature flow

-The previous facts extend naturally to closed ambient manifolds $(N^{n+1},g)$ \cite{IlmanenmanifoldMCF,WhiteregMCF}.
-The long term behavior can be different: in general a closed mean convex non-minimal $n$-dimensional hypersurface $X\subset N$ evolving under the level set flow will sweep out an $(n+1)$-dimensional manifold with boundary $Y\subset N$, and $\partial Y = X\cup X_\infty$, where $X_\infty$ is a closed embedded stable minimal hypersurface.
-If $2\leq n\leq 6$, $X_\infty$ is smooth, the convergence of $X_t $ to $X_\infty$ is smooth and one-sheeted (resp. two-sheeted) for 2-sided (resp.
+In the situation above, the convergence of $X_t $ to $X_\infty$ is smooth and one-sheeted (resp. two-sheeted) for 2-sided (resp.
 1-sided) components of $X_\infty$ \cite[Section 11]{WhiteregMCF}.
 By the avoidance principle (or maximum principle, see \cite[Lemma 6.3]{IlmanenmanifoldMCF}), if $K$ is a mean convex closed set generating $\{K_t\}_{t\geq0}$ then any strictly mean concave closed set $W\subset K$ satisfies